Microsoft EA Renewal

 6. What is the significance of understanding Microsoft’s product roadmap?

-Knowing Microsoft’s product roadmap can inform your negotiation strategy, helping you anticipate future needs and negotiate an agreement with the latest technologies and services that will benefit your organization.
+Understanding Microsoft’s product roadmap can inform your negotiation strategy, enabling you to anticipate future needs and negotiate agreements that incorporate the latest technologies and services to benefit your organization.

 7. How can I ensure flexibility and scalability in my EA?